Pre-birth Acupuncture is currently being used routinely in hospitals in China and Germany with positive results.

 Moxa is applied for 20 minutes once a day for 10 days.

 Your acupuncturist will teach you how to perform this at home.
-Most women report that during and after moxa the baby is very active.
+Many women report that during and after moxa their baby becomes more active.

-Moxa has been shown to emit long-wavelength infrared radiation (7) and it is suggested that stimulation of the point BL 67 stimulates the production of maternal hormones (placental oestrogens and prostaglandin), encouraging and may stimulate fetal activity.
-(8)
+Moxa has been shown to emit long-wavelength infrared radiation and it is suggested that stimulation of the point BL 67 stimulates the production of maternal hormones (placental oestrogens and prostaglandin).
+It may encourage and stimulate fetal activity.

-4. Debra Betts (2006) The essential guide to Acupuncture in pregnancy and childbirth, The Journal of Chinese medicine – “Feedback suggest that pre-birth acupuncture offers a range of positive effects that goes beyond reducing the time spent in labour, with midwives reporting a reduced rate of medical intervention”
+Debra Betts (2006) The essential guide to Acupuncture in pregnancy and childbirth, The Journal of Chinese medicine